A reference corpus of the Malian Sign Language/Langue des Signes Malienne (LSM)

 Alternative language names: Malian Sign Language, Langue des Signes Bambara, Bamako Sign Language

 Currently, this is the only digital corpus of Malian Sign Language and probably the first digital corpus of an African sign language.

-This deposit contains a corpus of Langue des Signes Malienne, collected in Bamako and Mopti between 2007 and 2009.
+This collection contains a corpus of Langue des Signes Malienne, collected in Bamako and Mopti between 2007 and 2009.
 The material consists of video clips annotated in ELAN at the gloss, translation or abstract level.
 The recordings contain spontaneous narratives and dialogues as well as semi-spontaneous discourse in response to cartoons and picture-based tasks.
 A subset of the recordings specifically targets the collection of lexical items.
 The clips feature 65 – mostly Deaf – signers.
 Some of the recordings show signers using the Malian variety of American Sign Language (ASL) or a contact form of Langue des Signes Malienne and ASL.
-The deposit includes some video material recorded by others prior to 2007.
+The collection includes some video material recorded by others prior to 2007.

 Acknowledgement and citation